runtimerobotics/fusion360-urdf-ros2/README.md

 ### Converting Fusion 360 Model to URDF for ROS 2
-After completing the CAD model in Fusion 360, Press Shift+S for opening the script box and select the *Fusion_URDF_Exporter_ROS2* script from My Scripts.
+After completing the CAD model in Fusion 360, Press Shift+S for opening the script box and select and run the *Fusion_URDF_Exporter_ROS2* script from the list.

 <p align="center">
   <img src="img/fusion_360_steps.png" alt="Intro Screen">